List of Coronation Street characters introduced in 2022: Mike Hargrave

+Dave Fairchild

+Dave Fairchild, portrayed by Luke Delaney, is a member of Griff Reynolds (Michael Condron)'s far-right extremist gang, who groomed Max Turner (Paddy Bever) and Lauren Bolton (Cait Fitton).
+He first appeared on 28 October 2022 when he, along with Griff, Reece Bolton (Scott Anson) and Ollie Deacon (Carl Blakely) attended a concert accompanied by Peter Barlow (Chris Gascoyne) and Spider Nugent (Martin Hancock).
+Delaney announced his casting on Instagram: "Looks like the news is out...
+Delighted to finally reveal that I've joined the cast of Coronation Street.
+Get ready to meet 'DAVE FAIRCHILD'."

+Executive producer Ian MacLeod spoke about the extremism storyline: "Overall, Max's story is one about the grooming of a vulnerable teenager at a point where he's feeling most alienated and disenfranchised.
+The story will encompass the 'traditional' recruitment techniques of extremists groups, and we'll see Max befriended in person by older, mentor-like figures that will give him a sense of loyalty and brotherhood."
+He continued: "Then, later in the story, we will explore a very 21st Century problem: teenagers self-radicalising through watching extreme content online.
+In the end, we wanted this to be a story about communication within families - what are the right and wrong ways to talk to younger family members who are gravitating towards extreme views?
+For the conclusion of the story, David's misjudged attempts to deal with Max will drive the narrative to a shocking and thought-provoking climax."

 Ollie Deacon

 Ollie Deacon, played by Carl Blakeley, was a member of Griff Reynolds' (Michael Condron) far-right extremist gang, who groomed Max Turner (Paddy Bever) and Lauren Bolton (Cait Fitton).
 He first appeared on 28 October 2022, alongside Reece Bolton (Scott Anson) when he along with Griff, Reece and Dave Fairchild (Luke Delaney) attended a concert accompanied by Peter Barlow (Chris Gascoyne) and Spider Nugent (Martin Hancock); however, the band's lyrics were racist, which Peter took issue with, causing a fight between him and Dave and the latter making violent threats.
 Ollie was the youngest member of the gang, aside from Max and Lauren and was seemingly the most impressionable.
 Ollie was responsible for filming a violent attack on Daryan Zahawi (Twama Omer) outside of Speed Daal where he worked, and posting it on the internet.
 Ollie departed alongside most of Griff's gang on 4 January 2023.

 Over a month after his last appearance, it was confirmed that Blakeley had departed the series on 20 February 2023.
 Blakeley commented on his casting on Coronation Street by saying, "Joining the Cobbles in August was a dream come true and I've had the most amazing experience on the show...
 You guys made every day fun, and I couldn't have asked for a better team to work with."